Alexisleveque-OC/P8_leveque_alexis/DOC.md

             ->setParameter('isDone', $isDone);
     }
 ````
-- for finish : create your function with a name as precise as possible (ex: 'FindOneByUser').
+- for finish : create your function with a name as precise as possible (ex: 'FindUserWhoHaveOneTask').
 For construct your function,
  get your baseQueryBuilder -> add somme clause -> return result
 ````php
 public function findAllTasksDoneByUser(User $user, $withAnonymous = false)